-With simple set up, they were able to automate smarter email campaigns for their customers which generated extra revenue for them on autopilot.
+With a simple setup, they were able to automate smarter email campaigns for their customers which generated extra revenue for them on autopilot.

-What’s more, since the automated email campaigns require little maintenance, Dixxon Flannel Co. can focus their time and energy into improving their business, and keeping up with all the customer orders!
+What’s more, since the automated email campaigns require little maintenance, Dixxon Flannel Co. can focus its time and energy on improving their business, and keeping up with all the customer orders!

 When we asked Chris what the future holds for Dixxon Flannel Co.’s next marketing strategies, he said “We’re trying to build a brand rather than build sales.
 We’re trying to build the brand so people come to us.”

 He mentioned that he’d like to try more automation in the future and do more testing.
 He’s also interested in doing more SMS marketing: “We can do it in a Dixxon way, where we’re not spamming you, but appreciating you and valuing you.
 So we add value by giving something in exchange like a discount or a promotion.”